PLAN YOUR TRIP

-Yes, from 25th October 2018 a cabin will be available on Commodore Clipper for disabled or reduced mobility passengers.
+Commodore Clipper has an adapted Cabin for disabled or reduced mobility passengers.
 This cabin offers an adjoining bathroom which includes a sit-in shower facility for ease of use.
 The new cabin is a 4-berth with 2 lower tier beds and 2 upper tier beds, perfect for passengers accompanying a disabled or reduced mobility friend or family member.
-You can book this cabin online, by phone or in person at our port offices from 25th October 2018.
+You can book this cabin online, by phone or in person at our port offices.

 In order to align our carriage requirements with the guidance of our Flag State the following items may be carried with prior notification at the time of booking: